Imgonnagetyouback: Critical reception

 Some critics positively or negatively compared the track to "Get Him Back!"
 (2023), a song by Olivia Rodrigo (pictured).

 Several critics found the song unremarkable or understated.
 Writing for Beats Per Minute, John Wohlmacher considered the track "somewhat banal synth-pop", and it became an immediate skip for him after multiple listens.
 Rob Sheffield from Rolling Stone called the song a "catchy oddity" similar to "Get Him Back!", although he opined that it does not have the part where Swift "meet this guy's mom just to tell her her son sucks."
 Screen Rants Lynn Sharpe said that, aside from the "catchy" hook and how Swift delivered some of the bridge's lyrics, the track was "simply fine" though unmemorable.
 While also calling it "simply fine", Ragusa negatively compared the song's take on the concept of "Get Him Back!" to that, believing that it was lacking in quality and, alongside the backing vocals, was and deserved to be excluded from 1989.
 Jones thought the song was unnecessary to be within the double album.

 Others were more appreciative towards the song.
-Ryan Fish of The Hollowood Reporter regarded the song as Swift's "catchy" approach to the concept of "Get Him Back!", and Business Insiders Callie Ahlgrim recommended it for listening.
+Ryan Fish of The Hollywood Reporter regarded the song as Swift's "catchy" approach to the concept of "Get Him Back!", and Business Insiders Callie Ahlgrim recommended it for listening.
 In Billboard, Jason Lipshutz described its production as dainty and "shuddering" where Swift confidently sings her intentions.
-Bootle considered the line comparing Swift to an Aston Martin one of the best metaphors from the double album, while Neil McCormick from The Daily Telegraph said that it was among the The Anthologys "memorable lines that could make an ex wince".
+Bootle considered the line comparing Swift to an Aston Martin one of the best metaphors from the double album, while Neil McCormick from The Daily Telegraph said that it was among The Anthologys "memorable lines that could make an ex wince".